isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-05-16-post-Speech by Minister Indranee Rajah at the Population Association of Singapore Conference 2024.md

 our current needs, and the needs of our future generations of Singaporeans.
-Singapore’s key resource is its people, and having a sustainable population is key to realising our larger vision of Singapore being a thriving people, a dynamic economy, and an inclusive society, and a resilient nation.</p>
+Singapore’s key resource is its people, and having a sustainable population is key to realising our larger vision of Singapore being a thriving people, a dynamic economy, an inclusive society, and a resilient nation.</p>
 <p><strong>Our Population Challenges</strong>
 </p>
 <p>However, we face unprecedented shifts even as we work towards this vision.</p>